 Your Pensioner Concession Card While Working

-Most Age Pension recipients automatically receive a Pensioner Concession Card.
-If you continue working and your pension payment reduces due to employment income, you generally keep the Pensioner Concession Card as long as you are receiving any level of pension payment, even a part pension.
+If your part-time work reduces your pension, you generally keep the Pensioner Concession Card as long as you’re still receiving any pension payment, even a small one.

 Super Contributions While Working After 67